Duna Strachan, BS AMS

 Leti grew up in Asuncion, Paraguay.
 She received a BA degree in Business Administration from Universidad Americana.
-She is fluent in Spanish and has begun working on her Montessori Elementary teaching credential through the Institute for Montessori Innovation at Westminster College.
+She is fluent in Spanish and has taken the American Montessori Society Early Childhood Teacher training program at Westminster College.
 She loves the outdoors, travel and family and lives in Park City with her husband Kerry and daughter Sophie Maria.

 Lori has a BS in Business Education from Brigham Young University and is enrolled in the American Montessori Society Elementary Teacher training program and the Master of Montessori Eduction Program at Westminster College.
 In her free time, she enjoys working on arts and crafts with her son, Peyton.
 She, Petyon and her husband, Brett, live in Heber City.

 Linda Giebe, BA

 Linda holds a BA in English from San Diego State University.
 She recently returned from a 2-year stint living in Europe where she worked at a Swiss International School assisting with English for 3 — 5 year old children.
 She is a former flight attendant and has a passion for international travel.
 She enjoys raising her 13-year old daughter and 11-year old son with her husband of 20 years in wonderful Park City.”

 Shannon is a small town girl who grew up in northern California.
 After graduating from Santa Clara University with a BS in Sociology, she worked in a variety of programs for people with disabilities.
 She recently moved to Utah from the eastern Sierras in California and now lives in Coalville with her husband and two stepsons.
 Shannon loves being outdoors and is very much enjoying all the recreation in the area.